compucorp/civihr-docs/doc/staff/absences.md

 View absence history
 ---------------

 You can look at the leave and sickness history for the staff member by clicking on the List or Calendar tabs.
 Records can be filtered by Absence Type or Period.
-The Statistics ta shows you the calculations behind the number of days of leave taken and remaining.
+The Statistics tab shows you the calculations behind the number of days of leave taken and remaining.

 ![image](../img/image19.png)